theredfish/kraken-exchange-api-example/README.md

 ### Async/Await

-For this project stick as much as possible with async/await from Rust.
+For this project I stick as much as possible with async/await from Rust.
 It enables asynchronous test and reduces the time of test execution.
 Depending on the amount of tests and the time to market objectives, asynchronous tests can really improve test pipelines.

 One of the reason I decided to implement my own API tools is because there is no official API crate, and I didn't find any crate with a HTTP client using asynchronous requests.
+The other reason is because it's fun.
+Plus, I learned a lot about how you handle the crypto part and how your API works!

 I chose [reqwest](https://github.com/seanmonstar/reqwest), and they explain the following thing in their documentation :